DhruvaKumar/gesture-recognition-hmm/README.md

 The goal of the project is to perform gesture recognition from a smartphone IMU's gyroscope and accelerometer data.
 A [Hidden Markov Model (HMM)](https://en.wikipedia.org/wiki/Hidden_Markov_model) is used to build a generative model to classify new gestures.

+This project was done as a part of ESE650 Learning in Robotics, University of Pennsylvania in the spring of 2015.

 The training data consists of multiple observation sequences of 6 different gestures (circle, eight, inf, beat3, beat4, wave).
 The raw gyroscope and acclerometer data is first preprocessed and then quantized using k-means clustering.
 The 6 dimensional data is discretized into 20 clusters.
 A HMM is an extension of Markov models where observations are probabilistic functions of unobserved hidden states.
 Here, the discretized gestures are observations.

 A HMM is parametrized by `lambda = {pi, A, B}`